Tool Introduction

 - Example 2: Decoding Base32 String

-- Operation Demonstration:
+- Operation Demo:

-- Enter in the “After Encoding” text box:
+JBSWY3DPEBLW64TMMQQQ==== in the "After encoding" text box.

-- The “Before Encoding” text box will display:
+- The "Before encoding" text box will display:

 Hello World!